-Studio headshots are consistent and predictable, however office or urban backgrounds can also work well.
-By using portable lighting and reflectors working with natural light can look impressive.
-Think what is going to work best for you comany brand
+Studio headshots are consistent and predictable, however, office or urban backgrounds can also work well.
+By using portable lighting and reflectors, working with natural light can look impressive.
+Think what is going to work best for you company brand

-It can be a stressful experience and many people our out of their comfort zone when in front of the camera.
+It can be a stressful experience and many people are out of their comfort zone when in front of the camera.

 Your photographer will know this and do their best to help you relax, they want you to get the best shot possible.

-An experienced photographer will guide you on how to stand or sit and will make small changes to the position of your head and lighting to get the best possible result for you.
+An experienced photographer will guide you on how to stand or sit and will make small changes to the position of your head and the lighting, to get the best possible result for you.
 Everyone is different.

-If a shot doesn't work it will be deleted and gone for ever, just trust the photographer
+If a shot doesn't work it will be deleted and gone forever, trust the photographer.

 This is more of a problem in the summer when shooting under artificial lights.
-If you are a lady using a concealer or foundation will help.
-For gentlemen a quick face wash with cold water before the shoot will help.
+Concealer or foundation will help or a quick face wash with cold water before the shoot.

 If you have long hair I would recommend bringing a hairbrush with you to the shoot.
 The camera will pick up fine details and it can be difficult to photoshop out straggly ends.
 If you have a fringe try to keep it from covering your eyes.

 Glasses aren't normally a problem.
-Many photographers will take a shot without them on and use this to photoshop out any problems.
-However, it is good to give them a quick clean first.
-Just remember to push them back on your nose.
-When they slip down the top of the frame will often clash with the eye line.
+Many photographers will take a shoot with them on and use photoshop to iron out any issues.
+However, it is good to give your glasses a quick clean first.
+Remember to push them back on your nose, when they slip down the top of the frame will often clash with the eye line.

-It is worth spending a few seconds to giving yourself a once over.
-Just to check everything is as it should be and your necklace is in the right place, you have no food in your teeth etc.
+It is worth spending a few seconds giving yourself a once over.
+Check everything is as it should be and your necklace is in the right place, you have no food in your teeth etc.

-As I mention it can be daunting and starting with 'I hate having my photograph taken' and 'You''ll never get a good shot from me isn't the best way to start a shoot to get the most pleasing shots.
-It's unfortunate but nervous one's tend to take longer than somneone who is confident and follow the above advice.
+As I mentioned it can be daunting and starting with 'I hate having my photograph taken' and 'You'll never get a good shot from me' isn't the best way to start a shoot to get the most pleasing shots.
+It's unfortunate but photographing nervous people tends to take longer than photographing someone who is confident and follows the above advice.

 My advice it to act confident and assertive even if you don't feel it.
 One of the worst outcomes is a headshot that depicts someone as timid and nervous, this is really an unusable headshot.